 The AC outlet must be near this equipment and must be easily accessible.

-•Unplug the AC power cord when the projector is not in use.
-When the projector is connected to an outlet with AC power cord, it is in stand-by mode and consumes a little electric power.
+•Unplug the AC power cord or turn off the MAIN ON/OFF Switch when the projector is not in use.
+When the projector is in stand-by mode, it consumes a little electric power.